Liver regeneration: Diagnosis

 Detecting the cause and the degree of liver damage is critical to treating liver diseases.
 Part of the diagnostic process is obtaining the history of drug and alcohol abuse, past viral infections, or any genetic conditions that may run in the family members and can contribute to the liver damage.
 Other parts of the diagnostic process include blood testing, liver imaging, and a tissue sampling or liver biopsy.
 Blood tests provide information about the liver function and viral or genetic etiology of liver diseases by checking liver enzymes, viral antigens and antibodies, or genetic testing.
 Imaging studies reveal the physical condition of the liver and they include ultrasounds, CT scans, and MRIs.
 Finally, a tissue sample of the liver can be obtained by conducting a liver biopsy.
 The sampled liver tissue is then studied under a microscope to detect the cause and the degree of liver damage.

 Treatment

 The treatment of liver diseases will vary depending on the etiology and the degree of liver damage.
 Treatment for some of the liver diseases may begin with eliminating hepatotoxins such alcohol or acetaminophen by simple lifestyle modifications; cutting back on alcohol consumption, acetaminophen intake, or weight loss could be the initial step of the treatment process.
 More complicated liver diseases including liver cancer may require more advanced or invasive procedures such as ablation or embolization.
 The most complicated form of the treatment of end stage liver diseases is the liver transplant.

+In mythology

+La tortura de Prometeo, (The Torture of Prometheus), Salvator Rosa, 1646-1648.

+In Greek mythology, Prometheus and Tityus are transgressors of the gods whose punishments involve their livers being devoured by birds of prey during the day and regenerated at night.